talipapa/coconut_campsite/README.md

 PAID (Only for online transaction)
 The booking is paid using online payment methods

+VOIDED
+The booking is refunded

+REFUNDED
+The booking is refunded

 SCANNED
 The booking is scanned at KIOSK